 Description: Encourages a historical and critical investigation into the formative influences on what is often called Western culture, including religious, political, social and economic factors, and contemporary interpretations and critiques of these developments and concepts.
-Designed as the foundation course for the Center for Western Civilization.
-Approved for arts and sciences core curriculum: ideals and values.
+Auditors allowed.

 HOW TO REGISTER